 So, what can you do to keep bagworms away from your trees or get rid of them if they have already begun their infestation?
 The old fashioned and labor intensive way is to physically remove the bags in early spring before the eggs hatch and destroy them in soapy water (don’t leave them on the ground or they could get back into the tree).

 If the eggs have likely begun to hatch or you don’t have that kind of time and patience, you’ll want to explore your options with insecticidal spray applications.
-Insecticides are most effective when applied during the early stages of bagworm development, typically from late May to mid-June when bags are less than ½” long.
-The longer you wait past this point, the less effective chemical treatments become.
+Insecticides are most effective when applied during the early stages of bagworm development, typically from late May to mid-June when bags are less than ½” long, through the end of their feeding cycle which usually ends in late August.

 If you are seeing evidence of bagworms on your evergreens and would like to schedule a treatment or just learn more about the process, get in touch with us today!